gpmd/m2-theme-boilerplate/README.md

 # Magento 2 Theme Boilerplate

+> A child theme boilerplate for our M2base core theme

 **Please Note:** This is set up to work with our M2base theme as a parent, so probably isn&#8217;t much use to anyone else.

 ## Usage